 Online Safety also known as E-Safety

-Don’t be afraid to talk to your teacher or another adult at school.
+Please remember that help is always available at school if you are having any concerns with online safety - don’t be afraid to talk to your child's teacher or another adult at school.

 It is important to know how to use the CEOP Button and how to report worrying on or off line behaviour to the CEOP Centre.
 CEOP is a law enforcement agency to keep children and young people safe from sexual exploitation and abuse.
 If you want to learn more about the CEOP reporting website, click on the question 'What is the 'Click CEOP' reporting button?' above.

 Where can I get help with online safety?